katerinanavab/webdocs/docs/unit01/notes102.md

 ### HTML Comments
 {:.no_toc}

-HTML comments are not visible to the browser; they allow us to *comment* on our code so that other developers or our future selves can read them and get some context about something that might not be clear in the code.
+HTML **comments are not visible to the browser**; they allow us to *comment* on our code so that other developers or our future selves can read them and get some context about something that might not be clear in the code.

 In order to write an HTML comment, we just enclose the comment with `<!--` and `-->` tags.
 For example: